 Many engineers start reading off notes when they get nervous and completely miss the connection with the crowd.
 Talk to the people like you would talk to your friends and try to get into this stride as early as possible during the presentation.

 6 Basic English

 Don’t try to use big words you don’t usually use; the best way is actually to keep it as basic as possible.
 If you use difficult words while presenting, the presentation will not feel natural and won’t have the impact you want it to have.

-By using humor correctly, you can win over your crowd quickly and break the ice.
+By using humour correctly, you can win over your crowd quickly and break the ice.
 This does not mean tell a joke or ever worse, tell an engineering joke.
-It means be yourself and if you find something funny while you present or pick up something witty to say during the presentation, don’t be afraid to use it.
+It means to be yourself and if you find something funny while you present or pick up something witty to say during the presentation, don’t be afraid to use it.
 It’s also ok sometimes to make a fool of yourself or even use yourself as an example of how not to do something.
 People relate to this and tend to respect the fact that you are strong enough to take a joke or humiliate yourself during the process.
 It also breaks the ice and that’s all you want.

 8 Eye contact

 Make sure you talk to everybody in the room.
 Engineers often find a point at the back of the room and stare at that point while praying for the session to be over.
 This won’t work, and you won’t relate to anybody.
 You should thus practice to include everybody you present to and make eye contact with as many as possible people in the crowd.

 The latest technologies help a lot and leave an impact on the crowd.
 Thinks like AR (augmented reality), VR (virtual reality) and normal videos can help you to keep the crowd interested, but remember, it’s still what you say that counts.
 Keep the technology portion of the presentation short and sweet and get on with what you want to say.
 Nobody in the crowd is interested in your finite element analysis except the fact that it’s a nice picture to look at and the answers say your solution works, that all.